AndyReckt/vCores/README.md

 # vCores
 These are the server cores for VectroMC.
+Source code for all 4 of them are under the 'src' folder.

 # About:
 These plugins are 4 of the server cores, for the relaunch of a server VectroMC.
 My friend EtshawMC is the owner of this server, and when we discussed starting it back up, I opted in to become a developer, so these server cores are the biproduct of that.